Thermodynamic stability of hard sphere crystals in dimensions 3 through 10: Liquid and Crystal Equations of State

 \subsection{Analytical Forms}

 Pressure $P$ is extracted from the radial distribution function, $g(r)$.
-The virial theorem gives the reduced pressure
+The virial theorem gives the reduced pressure (also called the compressibility)

 at packing fraction ${\varphi = \rho \sigma^d V_d}$, where $V$ is the box volume, $V_d$ is the $d$-dimensional volume of a sphere of unit diameter, $\beta$ is the inverse temperature, and ${\rho = \frac{N}{V}\sigma^d}$ is the number density of spheres of diameter $\sigma$.
 The value of the pair correlation function at contact, $g(\sigma^+)$, is obtained by extrapolating a quadratic fit of nearby $g(r)$ results.
+Note that the reduced pressure is often denoted $Z$, but we here follow the convention of Ref.~\onlinecite{parisi_theory_2020} to avoid notational collision with the contact number.
 Following standard conventions, all distances are reported for a unit particle diameter, i.e., $\sigma=1$.